Connect with others who understand.

 • Diarrhea

-• Early satiety (feeling full early in a meal)
+• Early satiety (feeling of fullness early in a meal)

-In some people, these problems may lead to weight loss.
+For some people, these digestive problems may lead to unwanted weight loss over time.

 4. Dizziness When Standing Up

-Have you ever stood up too fast after sitting or lying down and become very dizzy?
-This is known as orthostatic hypotension, and it affects 40 percent to 60 percent of people with hATTR amyloidosis.
-Autonomic neuropathy also affects your body’s ability to regulate blood pressure.
-If your blood pressure drops too low, you may become lightheaded and dizzy — in some cases, you may even faint.
+Have you ever stood up too fast after sitting or lying down and become very dizzy or fainted?
+This may be due to orthostatic hypotension, a condition where blood pressure drops sharply when you stand up.
+Orthostatic hypotension affects 40 percent to 60 percent of people with hATTR amyloidosis.
+This happens because autonomic neuropathy can make it harder for your body to control blood pressure.
+When your blood pressure falls too low, you may feel lightheaded or dizzy — and in some cases, you might even faint.

-The most common causes of orthostatic hypotension are lying in bed for an extended period of time or dehydration.
-If neither of these situations applies to you or if you’ve been experiencing dizziness after standing up, and it’s been continuing for weeks to months, it’s a good idea to check in with your doctor.
+The most common causes of orthostatic hypotension include lying in bed for a long time or being dehydrated.
+However, if these do not apply to you or if you’ve been feeling dizzy after standing, and this has been happening for weeks or months, it’s a good idea to call your doctor.

 5. Shortness of Breath and Leg Swelling

-Abnormal TTR proteins can collect in your blood vessels and heart, known as cardiac amyloidosis.
-The buildup of amyloid fibrils can lead to cardiomyopathy, a disease that affects your heart’s ability to pump blood properly.
-Eventually, this dysfunction leads to congestive heart failure — the heart muscle becomes stiff or enlarged, preventing blood from reaching other parts of your body.
+Abnormal TTR proteins can build up in your blood vessels and heart, known as cardiac amyloidosis.
+The buildup of amyloid fibrils can lead to cardiomyopathy, a condition that makes it harder for your heart to pump blood properly.
+Over time, this condition can progress to congestive heart failure, where the heart muscle becomes stiff or enlarged, limiting blood flow to the rest of the body.

-If you have cardiomyopathy or heart failure caused by hATTR amyloidosis, symptoms you may experience include:
+If you have cardiomyopathy or heart failure caused by hATTR amyloidosis, you may have symptoms such as:

 • Shortness of breath due to fluid buildup in your lungs, even when sitting or lying down